Learning for Life

 Our IPC Units also teach the children how to think responsibly about the world they live in.
 One example is in On Tap, a Unit about water, where the children learn about water pollution and how to save and use water wisely.

-Children grow various types of plants as a result of class learning, and our after-school Nature Club.
-In Nature Club the children also think about local wildlife and have made insect hotels and bird feeders.
+Children also grow and care for plants as a result of class learning, and our after-school Nature Club.
+In Nature Club the children also think about local wildlife and ways in which they can care for this.

-Of course, our Golden Rule ‘We care for our planet’ means that the children are reminded of their responsibilities on a regular basis.
+Our Golden Rule ‘We care for our planet’ also means that the children are reminded of their responsibilities towards their environment on a regular basis.